Employment & Internships

 - You must complete I-9 paperwork with Human Resources.

-- Students on the J Visa will need employment authorization from ISSS.
+- Exchange Students will need employment authorization from ISSS.
 Authorization is employer-specific; if there is a change in the employment (including position, hiring unit, or number of hours per week), a new authorization is required.
 Employment authorization is valid for a maximum of one year.

 Social Security Number Process